DataDog/hiring-engineers/answers.md

 ![images/my_metric.yaml](images/my_metric.yaml)
 ![images/my_metric_dashboard.png](images/my_metric_dashboard.png)

-Bonus Question: Can you change the collection interval without modifying the Python check file you created?
+<strong>Bonus Question:</strong> Can you change the collection interval without modifying the Python check file you created?
 Yes, this can be changed in the .yaml config file.

 Other Resources Used: